MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk_fn_accept_ex.md

 The *NdkCreateListener* ([NDK_FN_CREATE_LISTENER](/windows-hardware/drivers/ddi/ndkpi/nc-ndkpi-ndk_fn_create_listener)) function creates an NDK listener object and provides an *NdkConnectEventCallback* function ([NDK_FN_CONNECT_EVENT_CALLBACK](/windows-hardware/drivers/ddi/ndkpi/nc-ndkpi-ndk_fn_connect_event_callback)).

-The *NdkFnConnectEventCallback* function is used by the NDK provider to notify the consumer about each incoming connection request.
+The *NdkConnectEventCallback* function is used by the NDK provider to notify the consumer about each incoming connection request.

 ## -see-also